Here is a rough guideline to different weather types and the warnings associated with them.

 YELLOW WARNING means there is a risk of disruption to everyday activities such as outdoor leisure activities as well as the potential for some travel disruptions.
 There may be some property damage depending on the weather type and there may also be a risk of accident or injury due to the weather if you are spending time outdoors.

-Weather types include: Large Waves, Storm Surge, Flooding, Heavy Rainfall, Thunderstorms, Snow, Ice or Black Ice, Freezing Rain, Fog, High Winds reaching 50mph or higher between 1st May and 30th September, and 65mph or higher from 1st October until the 30th April.
+Weather types include: Large Waves, Storm Surge, Flooding, Heavy Rainfall, Thunderstorms, Snow, Ice or Black Ice, Freezing Rain, Fog, Squalls, High Winds reaching 50mph or more between 1st May and 30th September, and 65mph or more from 1st October until the 30th April.

-AMBER WARNING means that the same potential disruptions and damage could occur but with a higher likelihood.
+AMBER WARNING means that the same potential disruptions and damage could occur as with a Yellow Warning but with a higher likelihood.

 The risk of accident or injury due to the weather is significantly heightened with a potential risk to life.
 There is also a significant risk of travel disruptions as well as possible power cuts.

-Weather types include: Storm Surge, Flooding, Heavy Rainfall, Thunderstorms, Snow, Ice or Black Ice, Freezing Rain, High Winds reaching up to 65mph or higher between 1st May and 30th September, and 75mph or higher from 1st October until the 30th April.
+Weather types include: Storm Surge, Flooding, Heavy Rainfall, Thunderstorms, Snow, Ice or Black Ice, Freezing Rain, High Winds reaching up to 65mph or more between 1st May and 30th September, and 75mph or more from 1st October until the 30th April.

 RED WARNING means that very dangerous conditions are expected with a significant risk of accident or injury as well as risk to life and property.